opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 #### 5.1.2 Testing

 The <ins>SpecialAgent</ins> provides a convenient methodology for testing of the auto-instrumentation of plugins via `AgentRunner`.
-Please refer to the section on [Test Usage](#5-agentrunner-usage) for instructions.
+Please refer to the section on [`AgentRunner` Usage](#5-agentrunner-usage) for instructions.

 #### 5.1.3 Including the <ins>Instrumentation Rule</ins> in the <ins>SpecialAgent</ins>